 Swatch Irony “Body & Soul” YAS100G Hands-On Review

-Every Watch Geek Goes Through a “Skeleton” Phase.
+Every Watch Enthusiast Goes Through a “Skeleton” Phase.
 If You’re There Now, the Swatch “Body & Soul” YAS100G is a Pretty Affordable Pick.

 But is it any good?
 That’s the question we’re looking to answer today!